ns_db - Database access API

 Executes the specified SQL command.
 It returns either NS_DML (if the SQL command is a DML or DDL command) or NS_ROWS (if the SQL command returns rows, such as a SELECT).
 This function can be used for ad hoc querying, where you don't know what kind of SQL command will be executed.

-Query or set a threshold for logging of SQL statements.
+Queries or sets a threshold for logging of SQL statements.
 Log only statements in the error.log, when SQL logging is turned on in general (via "ns_logctl severity Debug(sql) ...") and the statement took at least the specified duration.
-The duration can be specified in the form secs?:microsecs?, or secs.fraction, or as a number with the time units ms, s, m, d.
+If poolname is omitted, the operation is applied on all database pools.
+The minduration can be specified in the form secs?:microsecs?, or secs.fraction, or as a number with the time units ms, s, m, d.

 Returns the password of the user for the database pool.